East Bloomsburg Bridge

 The East Bloomsburg Bridge was a bridge in Bloomsburg, Pennsylvania, in the United States.
 It carried the traffic of Pennsylvania Route 487, which is known as Ferry Road at that point.
 The bridge crossed the Susquehanna River.
 It was built in 1894 and torn down in 1987.
-The East Bloomsburg Bridge is on the Historic American Engineering Record and the Historic American Buildings Survey, as of 1992.
+The East Bloomsburg Bridge was documented by the Historic American Engineering Record in 1992.